PaperStrange/TourGuideAI/README.md

 - User profile management
 - Role-based access control for beta testers and administrators
 - Email notifications with verification and password reset capabilities
+- Comprehensive onboarding workflow for new beta users
+- Customizable survey system with conditional logic
+- Analytics dashboard with real-time usage metrics
+- Feedback collection with screenshot and recording capabilities

 ## Getting Started